HewlettPackard/oneview-sdk-ruby/README.md

   url: 'https://oneview.example.com',
   user: 'Administrator',              # This is the default
   password: 'secret123',
-  token: 'xxxx...',                   # Set EITHER this or the user & password
+  token: 'xxxx...',                   # Set EITHER token or the username & password
   ssl_enabled: true,                  # This is the default and strongly encouraged
   logger: Logger.new(STDOUT),         # This is the default
   log_level: :info,                   # This is the default
   domain: 'LOCAL',                    # This is the default
-  api_version: 2200                   # Defaults to appliance's max supported API version (For OV 5.50 it is 2200)
+  api_version: 2200                   # Defaults to appliance's max API version which is API version of OneView 5.50 )
-)
 ```

 :lock: Tip: Check the file permissions because the password is stored in clear-text.

+### Image Streamer Client Configuration
-The Image Streamer (I3S) client is very similar to the OneView client, but has one key difference:
+The Image Streamer (I3S) client is very much similar to the OneView client, but has one key difference:
 it cannot generate it's own token.
 However, it uses the same token given to or generated by the OneView client,
 so if you need to generate a token, create a OneView client using a user & password, then pass the generated token
 into the Image Streamer client.